 - It’s a combination of blogging and social media tools

-- Aside from blogging, users can send and receive private messages, join communities, befriend other users, etc.
+- Besides blogging, users can send and receive private messages, join communities, befriend other users, etc.

 - Available in many languages

-- LiveJournal ads will be shown in free blogs
+- LiveJournal ads will be shown on free blogs

 - Unlike other platforms, you can’t find professional templates

-- Not suited for business and professional blogging
+- Not suited for businesses or professional blogging

-LiveJournal has fallen out of favor today.
-It lets you create only a basic blog with limited functionalities.
+LiveJournal has fallen out of favor, and for good reason.
+It only lets you create a basic blog with limited functionalities.
+You can create a free account on LiveJournal.

 - Thousands of templates are available to customize your blog’s design